katforrest/Enhancing_Museum_Data_Ecosystems/README.md

 - The efficacy of a trained named entity recognition machine learning compared to pattern recognition and other popular AI tools.
 - The frequency of specimen citations from a specific collection out of 1,300 publications.

-I partnered with
+I partnered with:<br>
-Richard Naples, Smithsonian Libraries and Archives Sara Lafia, University of Michigan, School of Information Andrea Thomer, Assistant Professor at the University of Arizona School of Information
+Richard Naples, Smithsonian Libraries and Archives<br>
+Sara Lafia, University of Michigan, School of Information<br>
+Andrea Thomer, Assistant Professor at the University of Arizona School of Information<br>